 To keep your loved one engaged and to help them ward off depression and anxiety, try to plan regular outings with them.

-Just make sure you don’t overstimulate them.
+Additionally, some individuals may experience hypersensitivity to sensation following a TBI, so try to avoid overstimulating them.
 If they are sensitive to light and noise, a mall probably wouldn’t be the best place.
 Instead, try somewhere quieter first such as a park or library.

-6. Keep Environment Safe
+6. Keep the Environment Safe

 Because brain injury can impair vision and judgment, you might need to change some things so that your house is a safe place for your loved one.
 Some ways you can do that include:

-- Removing rugs that can cause them to slip
+- Removing rugs that can cause them to slip.

 - Creating a room that “belongs” to your loved one where they feel safe and can retreat to if they start to get overstimulated.